Timofei Moșneaga: Career

-In early 1960, at the age of 27, he was appointed Director of the Republican Clinical Hospital.
-Moșneaga held the position for over four decades and made an essential contribution to the development of the institution.
-The old hospital in adapted buildings during the post-war period did not meet the standards of specialized assistance.
-Therefore, the new director became interested in building a new hospital.
-Finally, after considerable efforts, the hospital was put into operation.
+In early 1960, at the age of 27, Moșneaga was appointed director of the Republican Clinical Hospital.
+He held the position for more than four decades.
+At the time of his appointment, the hospital operated from several adapted post-war buildings that no longer met the standards required for specialised medical care.
+One of his principal objectives was the construction of a new hospital complex.
+Following years of planning and development, the new hospital building was inaugurated in 1977.

-Shortly, specialized departments for patients with somatic and surgical diseases endowed with up-to-date medical technologies, including equipment for the modern method of lithotripsy of kidney stones, opened at the RCH.
-Departments of gastric surgery, proctology, vascular surgery, paediatric cardiac surgery and endoscopic surgery were established in the surgical building.
-The Department of Medical Diagnosis was equipped with up-to-date equipment, thus, establishing offices of magnetic resonance tomography, the Laboratory of Clinical Immunology, Bacteriological Laboratory, the Department of Angiography of Peripheral Vessels and Cardio angiography.
+Shortly afterwards, specialised departments for patients with medical and surgical conditions were established at the Republican Clinical Hospital and equipped with modern medical technology, including lithotripsy equipment for the treatment of kidney stones.
+New departments of gastric surgery, proctology, vascular surgery, paediatric cardiac surgery, and endoscopic surgery were also established.
+The Department of Medical Diagnosis was expanded with modern diagnostic equipment, including magnetic resonance imaging (MRI), as well as the Laboratory of Clinical Immunology, the Bacteriological Laboratory, and departments of peripheral vascular angiography and cardioangiography.

-Moșneaga made an essential contribution to the creation of proper conditions for teaching, scientific and clinical activities carried out at 15 chairs of the Chișinău Institute of Medicine.

-He has published circa 150 scientific papers, including 3 monographs, as well as educated 16 Doctors of Medicine.
+Moșneaga contributed to the development of teaching, research, and clinical training by creating suitable conditions for the 15 academic departments of the Chișinău State Institute of Medicine based at the Republican Clinical Hospital.
+He published approximately 150 scientific papers, including three monographs, and supervised the training of 16 Doctors of Medicine.

-In 1980 Moldovan filmmaker Anatol Codru produced a biopic about Timofei Moșneaga titled My Life's Dream (Romanian: Visul vieții mele).

-The music for the film was composed by Arkady Luxemburg.
+In 1980, Moldovan filmmaker Anatol Codru produced a biographical film about Moșneaga titled My Life's Dream (Russian: Мечта моей жизни).
+The film's score was composed by Arkady Luxemburg.

-For the design and construction of the new building of the Republican Clinical Hospital, Moșneaga was awarded the State Prize of the Moldavian SSR in literature, arts and architecture (1982).

-In 2002, in honour of Moșneaga's 70th birthday, Moldovan publicist Ion Stici wrote a biography titled Timofei Moșneaga – The People's Doctor (Romanian: Medicul poporului Timofei Moșneaga).
+In 2002, to mark Moșneaga's 70th birthday, Moldovan publicist Ion Stici published a biography titled Timofei Moșneaga – The People's Doctor (Romanian: Medicul poporului Timofei Moșneaga).

+For his contribution to the design and construction of the new Republican Clinical Hospital, Moșneaga was awarded the State Prize of the Moldavian SSR in Literature, Arts and Architecture in 1982.

-For outstanding merits in his professional activity, Moșneaga was awarded the honorary titles of Merited Doctor of the Moldavian SSR, People's Doctor of the USSR and received high state distinctions, among which the Order of the Republic.
+During his career, Moșneaga received numerous honours and state awards, including the honorary titles Merited Doctor of the Moldavian SSR and People's Doctor of the USSR, as well as the Order of Lenin and the Order of the Republic.
 In 2003, he was awarded the title of Honorary Director of the Republican Clinical Hospital.